Hervar77/infinity-doc/mkdocs/api/infinity.memory.md

 Parameters:

 - namespace: `string`
-  >the namespace to be examined
+  >The namespace to be examined.

 - key: `string`
-  >the key being searched for
+  >The key being searched for.

 - keyStart: `boolean`, optional
-  >whether to search for any key that starts with the characters specified in "key"
+  >Whether to search for any key that starts with the characters specified in "key".

 Return type: `boolean`